shekhargulati/52-technologies-in-2016/36-webpack/README.md

 ## Using webpack config

-Rather than specifying all the options using command line you can create a configuration file with name `webpack.config.js` at the root of your application and webpack will use it.
+Rather than specifying all the options using the command line, you can create a configuration file named `webpack.config.js` at the root of your application, and webpack will use it.

 ```javascript
 module.exports = {